zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        8. If the response (if any) contains a [Referral] covering the NS name server name then repeat *AAAA Query* as was done with the *A Query* above.
-       9. If the response (if any) contains the following then update the *Auth Addr Records In Child* set with the IP address(es) for the NS name server name.
+       9. If the response (if any) contains the following then for each unique AAAA record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.
-           * An AAAA RRset with the NS name server name as owner name in the answer section.
+           * An AAAA RRset in the answer section where owner name matches the original query name.
            * An [RCODE Name] of "NoError".
            * The AA flag is set.
        10. If the *Auth Addr Records In Child* set does not contain any name/IP